-There’s a reason why marine aquarists loathe this algae more than almost any other invasive problem.
-The reason is because Bryopsis is a serious pain to remove.
+There’s a reason why marine aquarists loathe this alga more than almost any other invasive problem.
+The reason is that Bryopsis is a serious pain to remove.

 When you think you’ve finally beaten it, it reappears.
 Sitting on your favourite coral, frag or rock, the filaments wave at you, and you feel defeated.

 Just because it’s difficult to kill doesn’t mean it’s impossible.